dzenanr/word_frequency/README.md

-# Word Frequency
+## Word Frequency

-Categories: education, map, regular expression.
+*Categories*: education, map, regular expression.

+###Description

-Description: Simple web application with a map word counts in a text.
+Simple web application with a map word counts in a text.